7 Barbell Hip Thrust Alternatives to Train Your Glutes

 Reverse lunge

-Here’s how to do it properly:
+Here’s how to do the reverse lunge:

-#3: Romanian deadlift
+#3: Romanian deadlift (RDL)

-Just like the squats, the Romanian deadlift (RDL) challenges your glutes the most when they’re stretched — and this, i.e., stretch-mediated hypertrophy, has increasingly been found to be a potent muscle growth stimulus
+Just like the squats, the Romanian deadlift (RDL) challenges your glutes the most when they’re stretched — and this, i.e., stretch-mediated hypertrophy, has increasingly been found to be a potent muscle growth stimulus.

 Meaning?
 The RDL also earns a well-deserved mention on our list of hip thrust alternatives.